Beginner’s Guide to Successful Blogging

 Which is why Google doesn’t let that happen.

-An article may rank highly at first because it has all the right components as far as keywords, phrases and so on, but if the content itself is no good, the success will be mighty short-lived.
+An article may rank highly at first because it has all the right components as far as keywords, and back-end SEO, but if the content itself is no good, the success will be short-lived.

 Rest in peace, blog article.